-a) There is a documented schedule of audits.
+a.
+There is a documented schedule of audits.

-GQ6 Risk assessments of the establishment's practices and processes are completed regularly, recorded and monitored c) Significant risks, for example to the establishment's ability to deliver post-mortem services, are incorporated into the Trust's organisational risk register.
+GQ6 Risk assessments of the establishment's practices and processes are completed regularly, recorded and monitored a) All procedures related to the licensed activities (as outlined in standard GQ1) are risk assessed on a regular basis.

+c) Significant risks, for example to the establishment's ability to deliver post-mortem services, are incorporated into the Trust's organisational risk register.